klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

 Specials (/specials)

-\> Back to Dialog > Create a new child node on the Dessert node, called menu > condition is #menu > Assistant responds: Ok, here is our menu. > Add new response type > Text changes to Option > Title: Which dessert/ menu you like? > List labels are Pudding and Cake, Value is pudding menu and cake menu.
+\> Back to Dialog > Create a new child node on the Dessert node, called "menu" > condition is #menu > Assistant responds: Ok, here is our menu. > Add new response type > Text changes to Option > Title: Which dessert/ menu you like? > List labels are Pudding and Cake, Value is pudding menu and cake menu.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/dialogue_understanding/Step%203.13(1).png" style="align:left; width: 60%; height: 60%; border: 15px solid;